 In the case of a fat-tailed lead time just a few high-value data points may screw the mean upward and may dramatically affect the accuracy of a forecast.
 Trimming the tail on your lead time distribution is the first step to predictability and the ability to forecast reliably.

 Fat-tailed distributions require a different approach to managing risk.
 The length of the fat tail indicates the possible impact of delay and directly affects customer satisfaction.
 Even with small probabilities of a 2%- 3% percent (which means a long lead time happens only occasionally), a fat-tail lead time represents long painful delays that may damage customer trust.
 Therefore, 99 good experiences could be destroyed with 1 painful bad experience.

 For example, one item has a mode of ten (the most commonly occurring lead time in the data set), a median of twenty (the 50th percentile), and a mean of thirty (the arithmetic average).

-A customer asks: “When will my request be ready?” and he is told, “We usually process items in fifteen to twenty days.”
-If then he waits 155 days — or ten times longer than he has been told to expect, which may happen with fat-tailed processes, he will be burned by this one bad experience and no longer trust the service delivery.
+A customer asks: “When will my request be ready?” and we may tell him, “We usually process items in fifteen to twenty days.”
+If then he waits 155 days — or ten times longer than we told him to expect (which may happen with fat-tailed processes), he will be burned by this one bad experience and no longer trust the service delivery.
 Consequently, every future request he makes will have a deadline attached to it and penalties for failure to deliver.